In English

 Private surgical operations can be reimbursable in some cases.
 One must have strong argumentation demonstrating the reasons for which the reimbursement should be granted.
 Reasons for granting could be such as long queue times to operations in public health care or significant disadvantage that affects one’s daily life and routines.
 Whether the reimbursement will be granted or not will be decided by the board of the fund.
 All applications must be posted to the fund manager.

-Members who are in working life must present a recommendation from an occupational physiatrist.
+Members who are in working life must present a recommendation from a specialist in occupational health care.
 Retired members must fill an application form in which detailed information about the situation is given.
 Maximum reimbursement is EUR 500 from the surgery.
-Equipment and products, medicines etc. are reimbursable to maximum amount of EUR136, 80, hospital fee in private hospital is reimbursed to maximum of EUR 49, 50 per day.
+Equipment and products, medicines etc. are reimbursable to maximum amount of EUR 150,80, hospital fee in private hospital is reimbursed to maximum of EUR 54,60 per day.

 Private physiotherapist is reimbursable 75 % of the cost per session, maximum amount of appointments is 20 times annually.